 - 5.1 Director of YNHTC

-Associates degree in Allied Health or Nursing preferred and/or graduation from a Physician's Assistant educational program with appropriate certification/licensure.
-Bachelors or Masters Degree is also desirable..
+Baccalaureate Degree in Nursing required and/or graduation from a Physician's Assistant educational program with appropriate certification/licensure.
+Masters Degree is also desirable..

 Two (2) to five (5) years clinical patient care in an area relevant to transplantation.
 Actual experience in organ transplantation is highly desirable and preferred